sage-code/eve/manual/structure.md

 * library contain generic functionality and can be shared between multiple projects;
 * using import several modules can be loaded from a folder at once;
-* circular import is possible: we protect against infinite recursion;
+* circular import is possible: run-time environment has a protection against infinite recursion;
 * after import you can call public members of a library using _dot notation_;

 ## Regions